AriFordsham/GHCWiki/home.md

 # Logging in

 If you had a Trac account then you likely already have a GitLab account as a result of the Trac import.
 This account will have a username of the form `trac-$TRAC_USERNAME`.
-Contact @bgamari with your email address to have a password reset email sent.
+You can reset your password with the [Forgot your password?](https://gitlab.haskell.org/users/password/new) dialogue.
 Once you have gained access to this account you may change your username to remove the `trac-` prefix

 If you do not have a Trac account (or would prefer to start from scratch with a new account) you can [log in](https://gitlab.haskell.org/users/auth/github) using your GitHub account or [create](https://gitlab.haskell.org/users/sign_in) a new GitLab account.

+As a last resort, please contact @bgamari with your email address.

 # Merge requests